KKotlicki/Cibot/README.md

 3.  name files clearly and by this standard: fname_sname.foo
 4.  do not create subfolders or add any non cog file in cogs/
 5.  in cogs/ put ONLY cogs file with correct cogs structure
-6.  if you want to create directory for something entirely else, do so in main directory
+6.  if you want to create directory for something entirely different, do so in the main directory
 7.  unless you have a good reason, do not change cibot.py script
 8.  do not use __while True__ or similar commands in cogs - they break script asynchronicity